aspect-build/aspect-cli/README.md

 See the [Plugin Documentation](./help/topics/plugins.md) for more information on how to write a plugin.

-# Need help or having issues?

-If you think you've hit a bug please file a [Bug Report](https://github.com/aspect-build/aspect-cli/issues/new/choose).

-You can also find us on [Bazel Slack](https://slack.bazel.build/) on the #aspect-dev channel.

 # For Enterprise

 `aspect` is sponsored by Aspect Development, a Bazel consulting company.